keptn/keptn.github.io/content/docs/0.1.0/usecases/runbook-automation-and-self-healing/index.md

       ...
       ```

-1. Run the promotional campain
+1. Run the promotional campaign
     - Navigate to **Templates** in your Ansible Tower
     - Click on the "rocket" icon (🚀) next to your *start-campaign* job template
     {{< popup_image